-Tidbits of my information on these oils comes from Mountain Rose Herbs and can be purchased there, or you can purchase from me.
+Tidbits of my information on these oils comes from Starwest Botanicals and Mountain Rose Herbs and can be found on Amazon for easy shopping.
 There are a lot of oils out there, I am listing my favorites and are safe for people with nut allergies.
 Which brings up another point, if you learn to isolate and simplify your skin care routine it is easier to figure out what works for you and what doesn’t.
 By practicing this theory myself I figured out I am allergic to Argan, Kukui and many essential oils!
 Again… KISS!

 Grapeseed is for all skin types which makes it great for combination skin.
 It is especially useful for skin types that do not absorb oils well, and it does not leave a greasy feeling.
 It absorbs well and imparts a pleasant odor.
 It is naturally high in vitamin E and provides antioxidants for your skin, helps heal scars, and reduce the presence of scaring.
 Grapeseed oil has astringent properties which can be thought to reduce clogged pores and great for oily type skin because it won’t feel heavy on your skin.
 Also gentle enough to use around the eye area, so no need to buy a separate eye cream.

 •••Having 16 oz of this you can use it on your WHOLE body!!!
 I use Starwest:

 Rosehip Seed Oil